gvanem/Dump1090/README.md

 ## Using RTL1090 as RAW source

-And when using the excellent *[RTL1090](https://rtl1090.com/) V3 Scope* program by [**JetVision**](https://jetvision.de/) as the collector and generator of **RAW-IN** messages, and Dump1090 starting like:
+And when using the excellent *[RTL1090](https://rtl1090.com/) V3 Scope* program by [**JetVision**](https://jetvision.de/) as the collector and generator of **RAW-IN** messages, and Dump1090 started like:
  ```
  dump1090.exe --net-active --interactive --config host-raw.cfg
  ```